ku-fpg/hermit/tests/README.md

     cabal test --show-details=streaming

-To update the 'golden' output, copy a file from the dump/ directory to the golden/ directory, changing the file extension appropriately, and commit.
+To update a golden file, delete it from the `golden/` directory, re-run the tests, and commit.